Gokul-Raman-98/SQL-Projects/Target Analysis/README.md

 # Project Description
-## This project explores the Target Sales dataset to extract valuable insights and provide actionable recommendations.
+## This project explores the Target store dataset to extract valuable insights and provide actionable recommendations.
 The Data Analysis is done using Big Query.

 ## The major aim of thie project is to gain insights in the orders, money movement, sales, freight, payments and delivery time.